SpiralP/rust-glua-sys/README.md

 On Linux you can tell ld to link specifically to `lua_shared.so` without the "lib" prefix using the `-l:lua_shared.so` flag. (or you can try `patchelf --add-needed lua_shared.so`)

 Linux Srcds might not have `./garrysmod/bin` in the linker path to find `lua_shared_srv.so` so we use the `-Wl,-rpath,./garrysmod/bin` ld flag to fix this.
+Also replace any reference in this README of `lua_shared.so` with `lua_shared_srv.so` for servers!

 You can also try messing with `LD_LIBRARY_PATH` when running `srcds_linux`.